nannabryne/LABfield2/README.md

 ---

 # TODO:
-- [ ] Find a simple way of saving the parameters (`dim`, `npts` etc.) that was used to get the output?
+- [x] Find a simple way of saving the parameters (`dim`, `npts` etc.) that was used to get the output?
-- [ ] Find appropriate simulation parameters and parallel grid for automatically running tests
+- [x] Find appropriate simulation parameters and parallel grid for automatically running tests (these can quite easily be changed)
+- [ ] Focus on the timing of each separate process (function call), rather than the runtime for the whole example
+- [ ] Deal with the issue that the reference data (`benchmarks/**/org_output.h5`) are way too large for git [maybe simply save samples in a tarball? or be ok that they will be saved locally]

 ---